-In a situations as this, it’s your responsibility as a parent to keep an eye on their behavior changes.
+In a situation like this, it’s your responsibility as a parent to keep an eye on their behavior changes.
 And reach out to them to ask what’s troubling them.

 Often parents fail at this stage.
 They accept things just as they appear to be.
 They foster an elusive environment in their family, where everyone believes everyone else is fine and happy.

-Be ready to pick up the signals even when what you notice seem small changes, as
+Be ready to pick up the signals even when what you notice seems small changes, as

 - Losing interest in daily activities